FESTIVAL PERKS WITH OUTSIDE+

 Low levels of iron can leave you feeling physically tired and weak, impair mental function, and weaken the immune system, or worse.

-A recent study published in the journal ESC Heart Failure linked iron deficiency with a 24 percent higher risk of heart disease, a 26 percent higher risk of death due to cardiovascular disease, and a 12 percent greater risk for all-cause mortality.
+A 2021 study published in the journal ESC Heart Failure linked iron deficiency with a 24 percent higher risk of heart disease, a 26 percent higher risk of death due to cardiovascular disease, and a 12 percent greater risk for all-cause mortality.
 The study, based on data from more than 12,000 European adults, suggested that sufficient levels of iron may prevent about 1 in 10 new cases of heart disease in middle-aged adults.

 How Much Iron Do You Need?